 Recently, I’ve found myself replying to unschooling list posts with some variation of “take the time to see things through your child’s eyes”.
 It’s an important shift of perspective, one that is key to learning about unschooling, so I thought I’d take a moment to dig into what it really means.

 One important note on what we’re going to do: it’s about the process, not the product.
 What I mean is, this exercise of “seeing things through your child’s eyes” does not provide a universally “correct” interpretation of a situation.
 Everyone is different.
 Their motivations and actions / reactions will be based on the interplay of their unique personality and life experiences, adult or child, so this analysis isn’t meant to provide an “answer”.
 The clues discussed may mean different things for different people.

-This exercise is about looking at the process of gathering the clues the child is leaving, digging into them and developing a hypothesis about what the mom might do to help support her child and their relationship, and to take that understanding into their next interaction.
+This exercise was organised by Springfield farm day nursery, glossop and is about looking at the process of gathering the clues the child is leaving, digging into them and developing a hypothesis about what the mom might do to help support her child and their relationship, and to take that understanding into their next interaction.
 And then doing it all again – gathering clues from that next interaction, thinking on them, further developing understanding – round and round.

 So, let’s go through an example together.
 I’ll pick a hypothetical story from my book, Free to Learn: